Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 Student closes node editor:
 -- method: `ui-action`
 -- message: `{"time": 61.6, "type": "close-dialog-box",
-  "name": "node-editor", "element": "description", "node": "fat content"}`
+  "name": "node-editor", "property": "description", "node": "fat content"}`
 Member `"tab"` is optional.

 ### Node description and demo usage ###
-Following are the different elements in the node :
+Following are the different properties in the node :
 * description
 * node-type
 * initial-value
 * units
 * equations

-Since the only UI action that a user does is to go to the next element, so that will be recorded to mark the time at which the user starts working for that new element.
+Since the only UI action that a user does is to go to the next property, so that will be recorded to mark the time at which the user starts working for that new property.

 There are no check buttons and help buttons so no UI actions will be logged for them.